5 Things You Can Do with Your Tax Refund

 That being said, there’s also the possibility for gains when you invest.
 Historically, over long periods, financial markets have generated higher returns than interest earned in bank deposit accounts.

-5. Pay down your debt
+5. Pay down debt

 You may also consider using your tax refund to pay down your debt if you still have student loans or outstanding credit card balances.
 Some experts recommend you tackle the loans with the highest interest rates first since higher-interest debt can be costly.